Destination: Tanzania

 NORTHERN SERENGETI

-This area supports most of the park's elephant population (the Lobo area in specific is very good for elephants, much more so than the rest of Serengeti National Park), and the Lobo Hills are known for hosting several large lion prides.
-Cheetah, leopard, spotted hyena and bat-eared fox are also common, as is the elegant serval, a small spotted cat most often seen darting through open grassland shortly after sunrise.On the night game drives, be sure to look out for the smaller and more rare animals such as bush babies!
+ANIMALS YOU MAY SEE: This area supports most of the park's elephant population (the Lobo area in specific is very good for elephants, much more so than the rest of Serengeti National Park), and the Lobo Hills are known for hosting several large lion prides.
+Cheetah, leopard, spotted hyena and bat-eared fox are also common, as is the elegant serval, a small spotted cat most often seen darting through open grassland shortly after sunrise.
+Exhilarating migration river crossings can be seen from the Mara River.

 Is a Tanzania Safari on your Bucket List?